Taghazout: History

 Like almost all Berber villages in southern Morocco, virtually nothing is known about the earlier history of Taghazout; oral traditions only report of clashes of the united Berber tribes with the Portuguese in the 16th century.
 The Berber inhabitants originally resided in the foothills of the surrounding mountains and used the village purely as a place to store their fishing equipment.

-As the Spanish increased their hold on the area in the 19th Century, factories and Mosques were built in order to house the Berber people and the village grew into a larger community.
+As the Spanish increased their hold on the area in the 19th century, factories and Mosques were built in order to house the Berber people and the village grew into a larger community.

-In a similar fashion to Calangute beach in Goa India and Kuta on the island of Bali Indonesia, a beach just south of the village became famous in the late 1960s as a destination for young people to base themselves while exploring southern Morocco.
+In a similar fashion to Calangute Beach in Goa India and Kuta Beach on the island of Bali Indonesia, a beach just south of the village became famous in the late 1960s as a destination for young people to base themselves while exploring southern Morocco.
 On occasion, several hundred would reside in tents, makeshift buildings, and camper vans.
 However, the camp has been banned and instead replaced with fully equipped hotels and resorts for tourists.

 Since 1992 Taghazout is the center of an independent municipality, which also includes several villages in the hinterland.

 Tourism

 Tourism is an important source of income of locals.
 Though, they are worrying about the urbanization projects in process (Taghazout Bay).
 The Moroccan Minister of Tourism underlined the importance of the ecological and sustainable component adopted as part of the project, for the benefit of the local populations of Taghazout and Tamraght, through the construction of public facilities and of income generating activities and jobs.

 The project is supposed to attract 300,000 more tourists in the current period (from 2015 to 2020).

-In addition to its beaches and points that have quality surf for beginner, intermediate and expert surfers, Taghazout also attracts visitors looking for calm and tranquility away from more visited destinations such as Marrakech and Agadir.
+In addition to its beaches and surf spots, Taghazout also attracts visitors looking for calm and tranquility away from more visited destinations such as Marrakech and Agadir.
 Taghazout also serves as a convenient base to do other activities such as day trips to Paradise Valley trip, visiting Argan oil factories, camel riding on the beach, yoga retreats, paddle boarding and kayaking.